JetBrains/kotlin-web-site/docs/topics/lombok.md

 [//]: # (title: Lombok compiler plugin (experimental))

-> The new Lombok compiler plugin is [Experimental](https://kotlinlang.org/docs/components-stability.html).
+> The Lombok compiler plugin is [Experimental](https://kotlinlang.org/docs/components-stability.html).
 > It may be dropped or changed at any time.
 > We would appreciate hearing your feedback on it in [YouTrack](https://youtrack.jetbrains.com/issue/KT-7112).
 >
 {type="warning"}

-Experimental Lombok Kotlin compiler plugin allows the use of Java's Lombok-generated declarations in mixed Kotlin/Java sources.
+Since 1.5.20, Kotlin supports experimental Lombok Kotlin compiler plugin.
+This plugin allows the use of Java's Lombok-generated declarations in mixed Kotlin/Java sources.
 If Java's Lombok-generated declarations are in another module than the Kotlin code that uses these declarations, then you don't need to use this plugin.

 [Lombok](https://projectlombok.org/) does Java code generation itself, not the Lombok Kotlin compiler plugin.